 "Hooking" the Buyer

-If your property is for sale at a fixed price, during the inspections the realtor will be telling buyers you're "very negotiable" (whether you are or not).
+If your property is for sale at a fixed price, during the inspections, the realtor will be telling buyers you're "very negotiable" (whether you are or not).
 If your property is up for auction, the agent will be privately naming a price range that's well below what you're hoping to get.

-I've caught more than one agent doing this, because I love viewing property - so when an acquaintance puts a house up for sale, I just have to go and look.
-Once it was an apartment selling for $380,000.
-I got talking to the agent and he told me, "If you're interested, I'm sure they'd take an offer of $340,000".
+I've caught more than one agent doing this because I love viewing property, so when an acquaintance puts a house up for sale, I just have to go and look.
+Once, it was an apartment selling for $380,000.
+I got talking to the agent, and he told me, "If you're interested, I'm sure they'd take an offer of $340,000".

-Of course he's only getting interest in the low $300's, if that's what he's telling buyers it's worth!
+Of course, he's only getting interest in the low $300s if that's what he's telling buyers it's worth!

-If you catch your agent out doing this, he'll tell you, "we quote a low price to hook the buyers' interest, then we can negotiate them up from there".
+If you catch your agent out doing this, they'll tell you, "we quote a low price to hook the buyers' interest, then we can negotiate them up from there".
 I don't know why anyone ever believes this!

 Clinching the Deal

-Eventually, you will get an offer for the house - or auction day will arrive, and someone will bid.
+Eventually, you will get an offer for the house, or auction day will arrive, and someone will bid.

 This is all utter tosh.
-The property hasn't been "tested in the marketplace" at its true value, because the agent has been telling everyone it's worth less than it really is!
+The property hasn't been "tested in the marketplace" at its true value because the agent has been telling everyone it's worth less than it really is!

-I've had several comments from realtors saying "I'm sorry you had a bad experience" and assuring me how wonderful most real estate agents are.
+I've had several comments from realtors saying, "I'm sorry you had a bad experience", and assuring me how wonderful most real estate agents are.
 So I should clarify that this article isn't based on one bad experience.
-Since reading Jenman's books, I've bought and sold several properties and I have come across those same techniques again and again.
+Since reading Jenman's books, I've bought and sold several properties, and I have come across those same techniques again and again.
 Luckily because of my awareness, I've been able to turn them to my advantage, especially when buying.
 Others are not so lucky.